-The Organization owns the building located at 120 Elm Street and 1840 First Avenue, San Diego, California and leases space to others in these buildings under month-to-month operating leases and term leases which expire on various dates through December 2016.
-The leases include payments for tenant improvements, and payment for common area maintenance.
+The Organization owns the building located at 120 Elm Street and 1840 First Avenue, San Diego, California and leases space to others in these buildings under operating leases which expire on various dates through December 2021.

-Rental income under lease agreements totaled \$192,181 and \$209,066 for the years ended September 30, 2016 and 2015, respectively.
+Rental income under lease agreements totaled \$194,916 and \$192,181 for the years ended September 30, 2017 and 2016, respectively.

-The related future minimum lease income for the year ended September 30, 2017 is \$22,440.
+The related future minimum lease income is as follows for the year ended September 30: